moira-alert/doc/source/user_guide/subscriptions.rst

     By using Subscription1 you will receive events for both Triggger1 and Triggger2

-- If subscription has multiple tags, you will receive notifications only from triggers which include all this tags.
+- If subscription has multiple tags, you will receive notifications only from triggers which include all these tags.

   - Create Subscription2 with tags: ``["DevOps", "Moira-duty"]``